MehmetEminEr/SULaunch-dev-doc/docs/source/setup.rst

 pnpm hardhat compile

-pnpm hardhat run scripts/deploy_maestro.js –polygon_mumbai
+pnpm hardhat run scripts/deploy_maestro.js –polygon_amoy

 After the contracts are deployed, their addresses will be printed to the console.
 These addresses need to be set in the location of the contract